 - All riders must keep to the left and give way to pedestrians.

 - It is legal to ride on some small roads however Transport for NSW recommends children do not ride scooters, skateboards or rollerblades on roads.
 We fully support this recommendation.

 - All bikes must be in good safe working order fitted with working brakes, reflectors, a bell and lights if being used at night.

-- A bell and brake are required by law.
+- A bell and brake are required by law when riding in public

 - A guide to bicycle maintenance safety check should be done before any trip on a bike and regular maintenance is recommended.